Support for the changes ahead

-A premature menopause can be brought on by many different cancer treatments - chemotherapy, radiotherapy to the pelvis, surgical removal of the ovaries and/or drug treatments to treat some hormonally driven breast cancers.
+Premature menopause can be brought on by many different cancer treatments - chemotherapy, radiotherapy to the pelvis, surgical removal of the ovaries and/or drug treatments to treat some hormonally driven breast cancers.

-As everyone has different diagnoses and treatments, this is just a basic guide to some of the symptoms you may experience but you should speak to your medical/ nursing team if you have any worries or questions.
+As everyone has different diagnoses and treatments, this is just a basic guide to some of the symptoms you may experience but you should speak to your medical/ nursing team if you have any concerns or questions.

-You may be worried about loss of fertility, which may be temporary or permanent.
+You may be worried about the loss of fertility, which may be temporary or permanent.
 This is something that you should discuss with your team looking after you.

-There are many symptoms related to the menopause, but it is important to remember that you may suffer hardly any, or you may have a combination of these.
+There are many symptoms related to menopause, but it is important to remember that you may suffer hardly any, or you may have a combination of these.
 These are some of the most common reported symptoms.

-For many of these symptoms there may be things you can do or medications you can take to help.
+For many of these symptoms, there may be things you can do or medications you can take to help.
 You must however check with your medical team and they will be able to advise you.

 Hot Flushes/ night sweats.